-This page provides an introduction to pacemaker rhythms and links to training materials on this website.
+This page provides an introduction to pacemaker rhythms with links to our lessons and drills.

 There are multiple types of pacemaker rhythms: